jmahler/jmahler.github.io/_posts/2014-02-27-tesla_interview.md

 A week after the interview I got an email saying that I wasn't selected.
 For whatever reason I wasn't the perfect candidate at that time.
 But I am optimistic that something will open up as I get closer to graduation.

+Nonetheless it was a great experience.
+Considering
+I haven't graduated college yet and this is the first place I applied to and my first interview, I think I did pretty good.